NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support importing GDSII files?

 Yes.
 The [`get_GDSII_prisms`](Python_User_Interface/#gdsii-support) routine is used to import [GDSII](https://en.wikipedia.org/wiki/GDSII) files.
 This feature facilitates the simulation of 2d/planar structures which are fabricated using semiconductor foundries.
 Also, it enables Meep's plug-and-play capability with [electronic design automation](https://en.wikipedia.org/wiki/Electronic_design_automation) (EDA) circuit-layout editors (e.g., Cadence Virtuoso Layout, Silvaco Expert, KLayout, etc.).
 EDA is used for the synthesis and verification of large and complex integrated circuits.

+### Checking convergence

+In any computer simulation like Meep, you should check that your results are *converged* with respect to any approximation that was made.
+There is no simple formula that will tell you in advance exactly how much resolution (etc.) is required for a given level of accuracy; the most reliable procedure is to simply double the resolution and verify that the answers you care about don't change to your desired tolerance.
+Useful things to check (ideally by doubling) in this way are: **resolution**, **run time** (for Fourier spectra), **PML thickness**.
+Sometimes it is also informative to double the `cutoff` parameter of sources to increase their smoothness (reducing the amplitude of long-lived high-frequency modes).

+Meep's [subpixel smoothing](https://meep.readthedocs.io/en/latest/Introduction/#the-illusion-of-continuity) often improves the rate of convergence and makes convergence a smoother function of resolution.
+However, subpixel smoothing does not occur for dispersive materials or user-defined material functions ε(x) (instead of the built-in geometric objects).

 ### Why doesn't turning off subpixel averaging work?